espressif/esp-mdf/docs/en/api-guides/general-notes.rst

     - MAC for BLE: `xx:xx:xx:xx:xx:02`
     - MAC for LAN: `xx:xx:xx:xx:xx:03`

-    The device's STA address is used For ESP-MESH communication.
+    The device's STA address is used For ESP-WIFI-MESH communication.

-3. Can an ESP-MESH network function without a router?
+3. Can an ESP-WIFI-MESH network function without a router?

-    Once an ESP-MESH network is formed, it can operate on its own, meaning that the communication within the network is independent of any routers.
+    Once an ESP-WIFI-MESH network is formed, it can operate on its own, meaning that the communication within the network is independent of any routers.

 Feedback
 ---------